-3. Environmental Quality, Economic Vitality, Human Health and Social Benefit are Interrelated

-The City recognizes that a sustainable community requires and supports economic development.
-The City will encourage environmentally sustainable business.
-We recognize that the health of humans is inherently dependent on the health of the communities we create and the ecological framework that sustains us.
+3. Environmental Quality, Economic Vitality, Human Health and Social Benefit are Interrelated inherently dependent on the health of the communities we create and the ecological framework that sustains us.
 In achieving a healthy environment, the City must ensure that inequitable burdens are not placed on any one geographic or socioeconomic sector of the population and that the benefits of a sustainable community are accessible to all its members.